svartika/MarvelApp/README.md

     @BindingAdapter("datasource")
         public static void loadDataSource(RecyclerView rvMarvelCharacters, List<ProcessedMarvelCharacter>marvelCharactersList) {
-            MarvelCharacterListAdapter marvelCharacterListAdapter = new MarvelCharacterListAdapter();
+            MarvelCharacterListAdapter characterListAdapterLanding = new MarvelCharacterListAdapter();
-            rvMarvelCharacters.setAdapter(marvelCharacterListAdapter);
+            rvMarvelCharacters.setAdapter(characterListAdapterLanding);
-            marvelCharacterListAdapter.submitList(marvelCharactersList); // using submitList instead of notify data set changed  was a whole new topic for me.
+            characterListAdapterLanding.submitList(marvelCharactersList); // using submitList instead of notify data set changed  was a whole new topic for me.
 I will cover it next :)
         }

 Next, we need to pass this to the individual elements in the recycler view.
 In the item layout, marvel_character_rv_item.xml, i just added the data element and used it to populate the items.